pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 ## Task 2: Provisioning a Virtual Machine

 1. Create a new security group under networks --> security groups.
 Name it something unique.
 2. Click on "manage rules".
-Click on "Add rule", and open port 22 for ingress.
+ 	- Click on "Add rule", and open port 22 for ingress.
+ 	- Click on "Add rule", and open port 8888 for ingress.
+(This is for the Jupyter notebook that you might want to run on server in later example)

 3. Generate an instance by clicking on "Launch Instance" under compute -> instance.
 4. 	in the launch configuration menu you'll be presented with a number of option; under details name your instance something unique. leave the rest as default.
 5. Under source you should select the OS-image you wish to run; for this excercise we will use Ubuntu18.04-LTS.
 Keep "create new colume" on "YES" and "delete volume on instance delete" on "NO"